Capsicum vs Pledge Final Thoughts

 with poll(2) still working means they cannot create any few file descriptor.

-can only work with the resources it has because it cannot fork another
+This means that if an attacker breaches a resource limited process it can only work with the resources it has because it cannot fork another

 process, nor open any files, sockets, etc.